xinguoxia/KGE/README.md

 Thanks for your attention and kind words!
 We will update KGE later.

-Welcome to join our small wechat group via email, to learn and talk about KGE.
+Welcome to join our small WeChat group via email, to learn and talk about KGE.

 ## Contents